thinkhuman/javascript-development/scope.md

 JavaScript has _function_ scope--a variable's scope is the function it was created in.

+Starting with ES6, you can also define block scope in JavaScript using the `let` operator.

 Understanding scope is critical to working with JavaScript, because much of JavaScript programming is concerned with defining and manipulating scope.

 ## More Reading: